Andy4495/emulator-8-bit/README.md

 #### Round Trip

 - Tests the disassembler functionality of the emulator.
-The input file is assembled with `zasm`.
+The input file is assembled.
 The assembled output `.rom` file is run through the emulator in disassemble mode.
-The disassembled output is then recompiled with `zasm`, and the resultant `.rom` file is compared against the `.rom` file created with the input file.
+The disassembled output is assembled again to create a second `.rom` file.
+This second `.rom` file is compared against the initial `.rom` file created with the input file.

 #### Known Good

-- For disassemble mode: The input file is assembled with `zasm`.
+- For disassemble mode: The input file is assembled.
 The assembled output `.rom` file is run through the emulator in disassemble mode.
 The disassembled output is then compared against a "known good" disassemble file.
 This type of test is needed in cases where re-assembling the disassembled mnemonic will not produce the same opcode values (e.g., in the case of undocumented opcodes that perform the same function as documented opcodes).
-- For execute mode: The input file is assembled with `zasm`.
+- For execute mode: The input file is assembled.
 The assembled output `.rom` file is input to the emulator and executed.
 The memory and registers are dumped to a file which is then compared to a known good memory/register file.

 ## Future Functionality